If only 'they' would think correctly, right?

 “Hatred has a long shelf life.
 Once it enters into the human heart, it’s hard to get it out.
 It breeds destruction, discouragement, and hopelessness.” — Robert Enright

 Satan’s great trick is disorientation, and the greatest disorientation is to forget what love is (or how to recognize its fruits, which are joy, and freedom, and peace) until what we take from our hatred begins to seem like love.

 I wrote this in 2012, for my book Strange Gods: Unmasking the Idols in Everyday Lives.
-Given the national mood, and with Advent approaching, it seems like a good time to excerpt it:
+Given the national mood, and, it seems like a good time to excerpt it:

 It is that thin, thin line between love and hate that can so confuse our sensibilities and thrust us so far apart from each other and perhaps ourselves.
 It leaves us convinced that we can make society more loving if only they—the backward people who do not understand all things as we do—will just embrace the correct ideas…and the idols they often lead us to.